-Bottom Return Installations

-The bottom panel (Figure 29) must be removed from the bottom of the furnace for bottom return air.
-If bottom panel is installed, go to page 15 for removal instructions.
+- 32).
+Using sharp metal cutters, cut an opening between all 4 knockouts to expose the blower assembly.
+Position the return air duct over the opening and secure to the side with sheet metal screws. - Bottom Return Installations: If using the bottom of the furnace for return air, the bottom panel (Figure 28) must be removed from the bottom of the furnace.
+See page 20 for removal instructions.
 Position the furnace over the return air duct and secure together with sheet metal screws.
-The screws must penetrate the duct and furnace cabinet.
+Make sure the screws penetrate the duct and furnace casing.